yuanjieli/SpaceCore-SIGCOMM22/README.md

 The request should include the work department, the purpose of data usage, and the data content obtained. -->

+## Citation

+Please indicate the source-link when using it and cite our SIGCOMM paper [1].

 ## Contact

-Please contact yuanjiel@tsinghua.edu.cn if you have any questions about the paper and artifacts.
+Please contact yuanjiel@tsinghua.edu.cn for any questions or technical support.

 ## References